This set of Manufacturing Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Fundamentals Of Metal Casting”.

 Explanation: Resins produces good bonding strength between the sand grains, oils are used as binders, wood flour is cellulose material used to overcome sand expansion defects and seal coal is finely ground soft coal used for surface finish of castings.

-9. To permit escape of gases generated in the mold, following are provided
+9. To permit the escape of gases generated in the mold, which of the following are provided?

 a) vent holes